 After these shocks to the system, Australia has been losing one series after the other, no matter whether it be Tests or the shorter forms of the game.
 Thus the arrival of the Sri Lankan team to play two Tests has come as a great relief.
 Sri Lanka is without its skipper Angelo Matthews, a talented all-rounder, who often rescues the team when it is in trouble.

-It is also with the experienced paceman Nuwan Pradeep.
+It is also without the experienced paceman Nuwan Pradeep.
 And after the first Test, it has lost two more pacemen, Dushmantha Chameera and Lahiru Kumara.
 Given that, the second and final Test is likely to be even more lopsided; the first ended in an innings victory for Australia inside three days, with Sri Lanka able to muster only 144 and 139 in response to an Australian total of 323.

 Cricket Australia has been desperate for people to stop talking about the losses and the suspensions; Smith and Warner were the major contributors with the bat and their absence has made the scoreboard look leaner.
 Plus, being caught red-handed appears to have deflated the confidence of the team no end.